 ABSTRACT Objective: To determine voice parameters in patients with ankylosing spondylitis (AS) by objective and subjective methods and to compare them with the healthy group.
-Material and Methods: Forty two (21 AS and 21 healthy volunteers, aged 18-65 years) were included in the study.
+Material and Methods: Forty two (21 AS and 21 healthy volunteers, aged 18-65 years old) were included in the study.
 Participants were evaluated using the Voice Handicap Index-10 (VHI-10) to assess voice complaints.
 Laryngeal findings of participants with AS were performed by videolaryngoscopy.
-Maximum phonation time measurements and acoustic voice analysis Praat software (version 6.0.36, University of Amsterdam, The Netherlands) were performed to evaluate the presence of objective dysphonia.
+Maximum phonation time measurements and acoustic voice analysis Praat softwar (version 6.0.36, University of Amsterdam, The Netherlands) were performed to evaluate the presence of objective dysphonia.
 Results: According to the cut-off score of VHI-10, 19% of the participants in the study group had voice complaints.
 The prevalence of laryngeal symptoms of participants with AS was %38.1, but there was no cricoarytenoid joint involvement.
 Fundamental frequency and perturbation parameters of participants in study group were not statistically significant.
-Conclusion: In the present study, while subjective voice complaints rate of individuals with AS were found to be higher than individuals without AS, there was no significant difference in objective values.
-Although the present study has shown that there could be a relationship between AS and dysphonia, further studies conducted with larger series are required.
+Conclusion: In present study subjective voice complaints rate of individuals with AS were found to be higher than individuals without AS.
+There was no significant difference of objective values of the between groups